osperaja/bioseq-autoencoder/README.md

 Hi you guys it's me from the editing.
 So what you've just seen in the plot is the result of the Autoencoder, trained to essentially perform an identity mapping.
 Spectacular!

+## ...

+Actually this is not the right approach.
+Closing this attempt!